easybuild-org/EasyBuild.CommitParser/README.md

 ## Configuration

-EasyBuild.CommitLinter comes with a default configuration to validate your commit.
+EasyBuild.CommitParser comes with a default configuration to validate your commit.

 The default configuration allows the following commit types with no tags required: